Progressive supranuclear palsy

 Progressive supranuclear palsy (PSP) is a late-onset neurodegenerative disease involving the gradual deterioration and death of specific volumes of the brain, linked to 4-repeat tau pathology.
 The condition leads to symptoms including loss of balance, slowing of movement, difficulty moving the eyes, and cognitive impairment.
 PSP may be mistaken for other types of neurodegeneration such as Parkinson's disease, frontotemporal dementia and Alzheimer's disease.
 It is the second most common tauopathy behind Alzheimer's disease.
 The cause of the condition is uncertain, but involves the accumulation of tau protein within the brain.
 Medications such as levodopa and amantadine may be useful in some cases.

-PSP was first officially described by Richardson, Steele, and Olszewski in 1963 as a form of progressive parkinsonism.
+PSP was first described by Richardson, Steele, and Olszewski in 1963 as a form of progressive parkinsonism.
 However, the earliest known case presenting clinical features consistent with PSP, along with pathological confirmation, was reported in France in 1951.
-Originally thought to be a more general type of atypical parkinsonism, PSP is now linked to distinct clinical phenotypes including PSP-Richardson's syndrome (PSP-RS), which is the most common sub-type of the disease.
+Originally thought to be a more general type of atypical parkinsonism, PSP has been linked to distinct clinical phenotypes including PSP-Richardson's syndrome (PSP-RS), which is the most common sub-type of the disease.
 As PSP advances to a fully symptomatic stage, many PSP subtypes eventually exhibit the clinical characteristics of PSP-RS.

-PSP, encompassing all its phenotypes, has a prevalence of 18 per 100,000, whereas PSP-RS affects approximately 5 to 7 per 100,000 individuals.
+PSP of all phenotypes has a prevalence of 18 per 100,000, whereas PSP-RS affects approximately 5 to 7 per 100,000 individuals.
 The first symptoms typically occur at 60–70 years of age.
-Males are slightly more likely to be affected than females.
+Males are slightly more susceptible than females.
 No association has been found between PSP and any particular race, location, or occupation.

 Signs and symptoms

-The initial symptoms in two-thirds of cases are loss of balance, lunging forward when mobilizing, fast walking, bumping into objects or people, and falls.
+The first noticeable symptom in two-thirds of cases is loss of balance, lunging forward when mobilizing, fast walking, bumping into objects or people, and falls..
 Dementia symptoms are also initially seen in about one in five cases.

 Other common early symptoms are changes in personality, general slowing of movement, and visual symptoms.
-The most common behavioural symptoms in patients with PSP include apathy, a lack of inhibition, anxiety, and a profound state of unease or dissatisfaction.
+The most common behavioural symptoms in patients with PSP include apathy, a lack of inhibition, anxiety, and a profound state of unease or dissatisfaction..
+PSP has been shown to have a long pre-clinical diagnostic phase of ~8 years (time to diagnosis 7.8 ± 2.8 years) where subtle changes in motor and cognitive function occur, such as slower reaction times, weaker hand grip, lower fluid intelligence, prospective memory, self-rated health scores and digit recall.

 Later symptoms and signs can include, but do not necessarily include dementia (typically including loss of inhibition and ability to organize information), slurring of speech, difficulty swallowing, and difficulty moving the eyes, particularly in the vertical direction.
 The latter accounts for some of the falls experienced by these patients, as they find it difficult to look up or down.

 Some of the other signs are poor eyelid function, contracture of the facial muscles, a backward tilt of the head with stiffening of the neck muscles, sleep disruption, urinary incontinence, and constipation.
 Some patients retain full cognitive function up to the end.